e-lie/wireguard-role/README.md

 Wireguard Key Generation and Role Design
 ----------------------------------------

-All configs and secret comes from inventory and code variables following Ansible execution good practices (no cross hosts slurping of keys).
+All configs and secret comes from inventory and code variables following Ansible execution best practices.
 So all the keys have to be generated manually and put in the inventory / ansible vault files.
 This design also allow easy and partial secret renewing.

 #### Key generation